nurbujang/pands-project/README.md

 8. For Question 2, I set the background using seaborn, set the grid position of the subplots, and plotted the histogram (31-32).
 I also added the  kernel density estimation (KDE) according to (33) and added the supertitle (34-35).
 Tight layout automatically adjusts the subplots to fit nicely into the figure area (36).
 Then, I saved the histogram into iris.png file using plt.savefig according to (37).
 9. For Question 3, I used seaborn pairplot according to (38-41) based on the hue (42).
 I customized the color palette according to (43-44).
 I also added regression lines (45-47) and adjusted the figure size (48).
 10. I performed 10 other analysis for Question 4, consisting of more data visualization techniques and basic Machine Learning analysis.
+11. The first Pearson Correlation analysis was done on all the 4 variables.
+For better visualization, I also a correlation matrix according to ()
+12. The second Pearson Correlation analysis was done by species group, to better understand which attributes are highly correlated within each species.

-boxplot
+13. boxplot
-Pearson Correlation
+14. violin plot
-k-Nearest Neighbor Classification
+15. k-Nearest Neighbor Classifier
-Logistic Regression
+16. Logistic Regression
-Decision Tree Classification
+17. Decision Tree Classification
-Support Vector Machine
+18. Support Vector Machine
-Random Forest
+19. Random Forest
-Naive Bayes Classifier
+20. Naive-Bayes Classifier

 ### Conclusion: